rbroc/rbroc/content/about.md

 ---
 Hi there! 🖖

 I am a tenure-track Assistant Professor at the Department of Culture, Cognition and Computation @ Aarhus University (since December 2022).
-Previously, I was a postdoc @ UT Austin (2019-2022), where I worked with Dr Tal Yarkoni, and, Data Fellow at UN OCHA [Centre for Humanitarian Data](https://centre.humdata.org/).
+Previously, I was a postdoc @ UT Austin (2019-2022), where I worked with Dr Tal Yarkoni, and Data Fellow at UN OCHA [Centre for Humanitarian Data](https://centre.humdata.org/).

 I do research at the intersection of NLP, data science, and cognitive science 🤖 🧠 🗣️ \
 My current work focuses on using machine learning and NLP to model human traits and behavior, focusing especially on: